 Our Vermont 2017 workshops left us inspired and reinvigorated.
 As our attention now turns toward developing next steps, we are eager to harness the energy, and highlight the new learnings from three splendid workshop days.

-There is still space!
-Larry Zucker, LCSW, gave a wonderful one-day workshop on narrative approaches to working with couples will be at Treleven Farm on Monday, June 15, 2015.
+Larry Zucker, LCSW, gave a wonderful one-day workshop on narrative approaches to working with couples at Treleven Farm on Monday, June 15, 2015.
 For further information, please review the Workshop Description outlining objectives and schedule.
-Larry has been practicing therapy and training therapists in Los Angeles for over 30 years.
-His background in social work and community organizing led him to see people in context, and to focus on strength and resiliency.
-Larry is committed to Read More

-A 2-day Workshop with SuEllen Hamkins, MD!
-The workshop, Sustaining Hope, Creativity & Emotional Attunement When Working with People Facing Severe and Persistent Problems, took place on Thursday-Friday, June 18-19, 2015 at Treleven Farm in Vergennes, Vermont.
-Watch this video for a brief workshop description:
+The two-day workshop, Sustaining Hope, Creativity & Emotional Attunement When Working with People Facing Severe and Persistent Problems, took place on Thursday-Friday, June 18-19, 2015 at Treleven Farm in Vergennes, Vermont

-Two Maggie Carey Workshops in Vermont!
 A big thank-you to Maggie Carey who gave us an invigorating and restorative four days of training in beautiful Vermont, June 10-13, 2014.
 Maggie Carey’s workshops were co-sponsored by Union Institute & University and Re-authoring Teaching.
-We were thrilled to welcome Maggie Carey to guide our third “Extending Narrative Practice: Refreshing the Spirit of the Work” gathering at the All Souls Gathering, in Shelburne, Vermont and at Treleven Farm in Vergennes, Read More
+We were thrilled to welcome Maggie Carey to guide our third “Extending Narrative Practice: Refreshing the Spirit of the Work” gathering at the All Souls Gathering, in Shelburne, Vermont and at Treleven Farm in Vergennes, Vermont.

 These workshops (2010 & 2012) with Gaye Stockell, Peggy Sax & Shona Russell took place at All Souls Gathering in Shelburne, Vermont.
 Memories highlight how we could take advantage of the gorgeous Vermont countryside- meeting in small groups on hillside, eating outdoors, pairing up for exercises.